 The Director, in consultation with the PBC, constitutes one or more ad hoc Hiring Committees.
-Each committee will contain three to six members, and at least half of the committee members will be elected from the track faculty who are not on leave for any part of the academic year, with all track faculty eligible to vote.
+Each committee will contain three to six members, and at least half of the committee members will be elected from the track faculty with all track faculty eligible to vote.
 The remaining members are appointed by the Director.